MariaExtrella/QATestTheAgileMonkeys/README.md

-We need to test that the API mets the acceptance criteria for both admin and not admin users, and for that I have created the following *.feature files:
+It is needed to test that the API mets the acceptance criteria for both admin and not admin users, and for that the following *.feature files is created:

 [UserReadModels.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.feature):

-The admin user can list all the users of the API and for testing it I have created this file in which the body of the post request is the [UserReadModels.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.graphql) file.
-For the post request the authentication header is set with the tokenType and the idToken of the response to the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature):
+The admin user can list all the users of the API and for testing it, this file is created and reading the [UserReadModels.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.graphql) file as the body of the post request.
+For the post request, the authentication header is set with the tokenType and the idToken of the response to the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature):

      Scenario: List the users